Spin-to-charge conversion in lateral and vertical topological-insulator/ferromagnet heterostructures with microwave-driven precessing magnetization

-Due to the Floquet theorem, the double-time Fourier transformed retarded GF, $\hat{G}^r(E,E')$, must take the form \mbox{${\bf G}^r(E,E')={\bf G}^r(E,E+N\omega)={\bf G}^r_N(E)$}.
+Due to the Floquet theorem, the double-time Fourier transformed retarded GF must take the form \mbox{${\bf G}^r(E,E')={\bf G}^r(E,E+N\omega)={\bf G}^r_N(E)$}.
 The coupling of energies $E$ and $E+ N\omega$, where $N$ is integer, signifies how multiphoton processes assist the generation of pumped current.
-Since the junction in Fig.~\ref{fig:fig1} is translationally invariant in the transverse direction, we additionally perform spatial Fourier transform in the $yz$-plane, so that multiphoton retarded GF depends on ${\bf k}_\parallel$.
+Since the heterostructures considered in Fig.~\ref{fig:fig1} are translationally invariant in the transverse directions, we additionally perform spatial Fourier transform, so that multiphoton retarded GF depends on ${\bf k}_\parallel=(k_y,k_z)$ or ${\bf k}_\parallel = k_y$ in the case of heterostructures in Fig.~\ref{fig:fig1}(a) and Fig.~\ref{fig:fig1}(b), respectively.